uptane/uptane-standard/uptane-standard.md

 *Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.
 A primary ECU downloads from a repository and verifies update images and metadata for itself and for secondary ECUs, and distributes images and metadata to secondaries.
 Thus, it requires extra storage space and a connection to the internet.
 Secondary ECUs receive their update images and metadata from the primary, and only need to verify and install their own metadata and images.

 *Repository*: A server containing metadata about images.
 May also contain the images themselves.
+Other data may be stored on the repository to be accessed by ECUs during the update process.

 *Suppliers*: Independent companies to which auto manufacturers may outsource the production of ECUs.
 Tier-1 suppliers directly serve the manufacturers.
 Tier-2 suppliers are those that perform outsourced work for Tier-1 suppliers.